Elevate-Lab/Import-Template/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request

 ## Proposed Changes
-Give a summary of the changes made in the repository and the issues fixed.
-List the dependencies used.
-Also mention the issue number.
+- Give a summary of the changes made in the repository.
-- Change 1 [Fixes #(issue)]
+- List the dependencies used.
-- Change 2 [Fixes #(issue)]
+- Also mention the issue number [Fixes #(issue)].

 ## Types of changes made
 - [ ] Fixed Bug